 BT128A Introduction to Records Management A

 Introduces basic principles used in the systematic planning of the classification, arrangement, and filing of alphabetic correspondence and the requisition, charge, and follow-up controls.
-F, W, Sp
+Offered as needed.

 BT128B Introduction to Records Management B